-- Click the Google Drive icon .
+- At the bottom of the email you're writing, click the Google Drive icon .
 In the window that appears, you can upload a file to Google Drive, as well as navigate to or search for files you've stored in Drive.
 For files stored in Drive, select the checkboxes next to the files you want to insert.
-If you don't have any files in Drive, visit drive.google.com to either create, sync, or upload them.

 Gmail then adds a link to your message so recipients can click the link to view your file.

 - Touch the Menu icon (three gray dots, or your device's menu button).

 - Find and touch the item you'd like to attach.